The Hirschsprung Collection

 Spanning the period from the Danish Golden Age to the Skagen painters and the Modern Breakthrough, this Østerbro gallery presents some of the most evocative and moving paintings in Danish art history.

-In a beautiful building, in the Østre Anlæg park in central Copenhagen, today listed as a building of special importance, you can discover some of the most important works by masters such as Eckersberg, Købke, Krøyer, and Hammershøi.
+In a beautiful building, in the Østre Anlæg park in central Copenhagen, now listed as a building of special importance, you can discover some of the most important works by masters such as Eckersberg, Købke, Krøyer, and Hammershøi.

-The museum is built around the personal art collection of Heinrich Hirschsprung, a tobacco manufacturer, who donated his collection to the Danish state in 1902.
+The museum is built around the personal art collection of Heinrich Hirschsprung, a tobacco manufacturer who donated his collection to the Danish state in 1902.
 The collection offers a representative selection of paintings from one of the most outstanding eras of Danish art history.

 Related Attractions